0xDBFB7/scientific_standards/standards.md

  which is easy to say but hard to implement in practice.

+should tell the novice all the things they must know and be aware of to

 culture template / standard database inside the main git repo - for each field or experiment